 What if I change my mind?

 If you don’t want to take part in the survey anymore you can opt out at any point.
 You will be sent 2 reminder emails but if you do not wish to receive any reminders, you can let us know through the links that come with the invitation to the survey.

 How does market research work?

 Businesses and public bodies commission market research to get a reliable picture of the people who make up their ‘market’.
-Market research firms like LJ Research do the job on a scientific basis: we survey a representative cross-section of NTS visitors so as to get the views of people in different age groups, occupations, etc.
+Market research firms like STR do the job on a scientific basis: we survey a representative cross-section of NTS visitors so as to get the views of people in different age groups, occupations, etc.

 Who benefits from the research?